ZeroSumQuant/luca-dev-assistant/docs/task_log.md

   - Added detailed logging for each step of the process
   - Created comprehensive handoff document explaining the improvements
   - Set up the groundwork for more reliable CI automation

+## 2025-05-13
+- **08:30 pm — Repository refresh and setup** – updated local repository with the latest code:
+  - Pulled latest changes from the main branch
+  - Created full backup of existing repository to prevent data loss
+  - Set up Python virtual environment and installed all dependencies
+  - Fixed test_bootstrap_runs to use python3 instead of python
+  - Verified project structure and ran initial tests
+  - Updated memory file for Claude with comprehensive project information
+- **09:15 pm — Environment configuration documentation** – added environment variable documentation:
+  - Created branch `claude-2025-05-13-add-env-example` for documentation
+  - Identified all environment variables used in the codebase (ZEROSUM_OPENAI_KEY, OPENAI_API_KEY, LUCA_TESTING, AUTOGEN_USE_MOCK_RESPONSE)
+  - Added `.env.example` file with documented environment variables
+  - Updated `.gitignore` to exclude `.env.example` from the `.env.*` pattern
+  - Created PR #42 to close issue #39
+  - Ran all linting and testing to ensure code quality
+- **10:00 pm — Documentation update** – created comprehensive handoff and task log:
+  - Created branch `claude-2025-05-13-documentation-updates` for documentation
+  - Updated task log with all activities from May 13
+  - Created detailed handoff document at `docs/handoff/2025-05-13-1.md`
+  - Provided clear documentation of all changes made during the session
+  - Ensured all project guidelines for documentation were followed